 1. Learn and explore various types of distribution available to you.

-2. Work on building online following and fan base for your film.
+2. Work on building an online following and fan base for your film.
 Those people will hopefully turn into paying customers, regardless of the way you decide to distribute your film.

 3. Make a list of film festivals where you would like to send your film to and keep up with deadlines to save money on submission fees.